vscode-restructuredtext/vscode-restructuredtext/docs/sphinx.md

 On Windows Python can be installed to all possible locations and does not appear in PATH environment variable.
 Then you must set this value to the proper sphinx-build.exe file path.

 > Note that this should be an absolute path.
-> If you intend to use Python VirtualEnv setup, please set `python.pythonPath` accordingly, and this extension will then pick up that setting instead of `sphinxBuildPath`.
+> If you don't set this setting, but `python.pythonPath`, then this extension will then pick up that setting instead.
 Also `python.pythonPath` should be an absolute path.

 # IntelliSense Settings